MicrosoftDocs/query-docs/query-languages/dax/divide-function-dax.md

 ## Return value

-A decimal number.
+- A decimal number.

 ## Remarks

-Alternate result on divide by 0 must be a constant.
+- Alternate result on divide by 0 must be a constant.

+- To learn more about best practices when using DIVIDE, see [DIVIDE function vs. divide operator (/) in DAX](best-practices/dax-divide-function-operator.md).

 ## Example